-Marci Hunn oversees the jobs portfolio at The Harry and Jeanette Weinberg Foundation.
-Ms. Hunn manages a grants portfolio of more than $15 million annually for organizations across the United States that support job‐readiness training for adults in partnership with employers, youth and work programs focused on career pathways, and financial literacy projects to increase personal assets for an individual or family.
+Marci Hunn oversees the jobs portfolio and New York City grantmaking strategy at The Harry and Jeanette Weinberg Foundation.
+Ms. Hunn manages a grants portfolio of more than $20 million annually for organizations across the United States that support job‐readiness training for adults in partnership with employers, youth and work programs focused on career pathways, and financial literacy projects to increase personal assets for an individual or family.

 Prior to joining the Weinberg Foundation, Ms. Hunn spent more than six years as a program officer with the Corporation for National and Community Service (CNCS) in Washington, DC.
 Her experience includes developing multimillion-dollar grant competitions, conducting risk assessments of grantees, managing multi-stage peer and staff review processes, and developing and overseeing funded programs.